wp-plugins/contact-form-7-to-database-extension/readme.txt

 * Initial Revision.

 == Upgrade Notice ==

+= 2.9.1 =
+For users of the CFDB Editor, CFDB 2.9.x will require and upgrade of the CFDB Editor 1.4 as well.
+See admin notice after upgrade of CFDB.

 = 2.9 =
 For users of the CFDB Editor, CFDB 2.9 will require and upgrade of the CFDB Editor 1.4 as well.
 See admin notice after upgrade of CFDB.